wyguo/ThreeDRNAseq/vignettes/Transcript_gene/README.md

 The objective of making the Reference Transcript Dataset (AtRTD2) was to exploit the accuracy of transcript quantification of programmes such as Salmon and Kallisto in analysing Arabidopsis RNA-seq data for gene expression and, in particular, alternative splicing (AS) (Zhang et al., 2017).

 - The transcriptome can be downloaded from: <a href='https://ics.hutton.ac.uk/atRTD/' target='_blank'>https://ics.hutton.ac.uk/atRTD/</a>.
-- The transcript-gene association file: AtRTD2_mapping.csv
+- The transcript-gene association file: <a href='https://raw.githubusercontent.com/wyguo/ThreeDRNAseq/master/vignettes/Transcript_gene/AtRTD2_mapping.csv' target='_blank'>AtRTD2_mapping.csv</a>

 ## barley reference transcript dataset (BaRTv1.0)

 A high-quality, non-redundant barley gene RTD and database (Barley Reference Transcripts – BaRTv1.0) (Rapazote-Flores et al., 2019).

 - The transcriptome can be downloaded from: <a href='https://ics.hutton.ac.uk/barleyrtd/downloads.html' target='_blank'>https://ics.hutton.ac.uk/barleyrtd/downloads.html</a>.
-- The transcript-gene association file: BaRTv1.0_mapping.csv
+- The transcript-gene association file: <a href='https://raw.githubusercontent.com/wyguo/ThreeDRNAseq/master/vignettes/Transcript_gene/BaRTv1.0_mapping.csv' target='_blank'>BaRTv1.0_mapping.csv</a>

 ## References